- Two-tiered ERP is a specific way of managing multiple ERP systems.

 The basic proposal that two-tiered ERP reduces costs can be true.
-According to research that is available at Software Decisions, the cost savings on the basis of total costs of ownership (TCO) can range from the a slightly negative cost savings (that is a cost increase) to roughly one fourth of costs when compared to the TCO of providing ERP functionality for users with a 100 percent tier 1 ERP strategy.
+According to our research, the cost savings based on total costs of ownership (TCO) can range from the a slightly negative cost savings (that is a cost increase) to roughly one-fourth of costs when compared to the TCO of providing ERP functionality for users with a 100 percent tier 1 ERP strategy.
 However, it is not possible to ascribe a specific value to the cost savings estimate without knowing the following:

 - The specific ERP systems to be used.

 - How many ERP systems are in the mix.

 - How many instances are to be modeled.